Considered in Grand Committee

 If the noble Baroness will give way and be patient.
 If it is convenient to the Committee, I think that what I will do is speak to all three sets of regulations and I will then move the first one.
 It is then open to noble Lords, when I formally move the others, to speak to them.
 For the moment, I intend to speak to all three—

 My Lords, this is not the most sensible way to proceed.
 Distinct legal issues arise in each of these statutory instruments and it would be much more sensible if they were debated separately.
-Having served on the Committee in which these instruments are put forward, I recognise that it is sometimes easier in terms of efficiency to take them all together.
+Having sat on this Committee in which these instruments are put forward, I recognise that it is sometimes easier in terms of efficiency to take them all together.
 However, these instruments give rise to serious, distinct and important issues, and they really ought to be debated separately.

 Can I be clear on what the noble Lord is saying?
 Is he saying that he will move these three regulations en bloc and make his speech on all three, but he expects the rest of us to wait until he formally moves the individual regulations before we speak to them?
 That does seem to be a slightly “Fred Karno” way of proceeding.